MAKING YOUR IMAGES THE BEST THEY CAN BE

 My goal is to deliver you the highest quality images and videos that I can.
 Keep in mind that I can only deliver an image as good as the rooms and property look.
 Prep is everything!!
 All homes should always be camera ready long before I show up at the location.
 The best way to ensure that your photos and videos turn out their best, I have put together a basic checklist to look over so that everything is staged and prepped for our shoot.

-Tip 2: If possible, change out all the lighting to DAY LIGHT BALANCED bulbs.
+Tip 2: If possible, change out all the lighting to DAYLIGHT BALANCED bulbs.
 This will improve the color and brightness of your image.
-The average home has yellow warm lighting and we can work with that but it will better to have the best balance in color in camera before we even start to try to fix that in post.
+The average home has yellow warm lighting and we can work with that but it will be much better to have the best balance in color in camera before we even start to try to fix that in post.

 Tip 4: It's best to plan on being away from the property or in a location that will not be seen during photo and video.
 With video moving around the home or multiple lights being set up, we don't want anyone to get caught in the background or causing shadows in a shot and have that image ruined because we can't remove you or shadows that have been cast.

 Tip 5: Outside. make sure cars are not in the driveway.
 Make sure trash cans are hidden away in the garage.
 Make sure all hoses are tucked away.
 If you have a dog, please pick up after them so the yard is completely clean.
 Remove any pet or kid toys in the back yard that are just sitting around.
 Clean and vacuum Pools and hot tubs.
 Remove FOR SALE SIGNS.
 Basic landscaping such as cut the lawn the day before the shoot.
 In the Fall, clean up all the leaves.
-Clean up deck and patio area and make sure BBQ and furniture are clean and web free.
+Clean up deck and patio area and make sure BBQ and furniture.

 Tip 7: Bathrooms and Kitchens.
 The kitchen countertops should be clean & clear of all food.
 Hide trash cans in the closet.
 A few basic staging items are fine but try to keep everything as clean and decluttered as possible.
 In the bathrooms, remove everything and clean up the sink area. hide away all soaps, shampoo, shavers, toothbrushes and toothpaste. and put that lid down!